 Christopher Morales, Criminal Defense Attorney

-If you or a loved have been charged with a crime in California, call my office today to set up a free consultation (415) 552-1215.
+If you or a loved have been charged with a criminal case in California call today to set up a free consultation (415) 552-1215.

-For more information as to criminal law and money laundering please visit: www.sfcriminallawspecialist.com.
+For more information as to criminal law and the law of competency please visit: www.sfcriminallawspecialist.com.